-The New Zealand livestock industry has embarked on a "first global breeding program" to obtain low-methane-emission sheep, which would help tackle climate change.
+The New Zealand livestock industry has embarked on a "first global breeding program" to obtain low-methane-emitting sheep, which would help tackle climate change.

 The main animals reared in the New Zealand livestock sector, beef and lamb, already adopt a parameter called "farm value" to help breeders select specimens with ideal characteristics.

 Within two years, breeders will be able to naturally select garments whose characteristics include low methane emissions.

 "Farmers are more interested than I expected", said breeder Russell Proffit.
 His family has been producing rams for over 40 years.

 "I started the measurements of the methane because I believe that a healthy and healthy animal should produce less of it.
 We want more robust specimens that require less care and have less impact on the environment. "

 A gas chamber (self-produced)

 Farmers who want to produce low-methane cattle will have to measure part of their flock in an accumulation chamber, where their gas emissions are measured.
 The sheep spend 50 minutes in the chamber and are measured twice with an interval greater than 14 days.